-Military and Global Leadership Academy at Marie G. Davis (6-11)
+Military & Global Leadership Academy at Marie G. Davis (6-12)

 The Military and Global Leadership Academy provides a rigorous, traditional academic learning environment for students.
 The program is NOT a boot camp but is designed to develop students' problemsolving, creative and critical thinking skills.
 Students in this program are instilled with a sense of responsibility through character development and community service.
 They develop an understanding of world languages, geography, politics, and economics to gain a global perspective and to become better prepared to understand and choose post-secondary educational opportunities.
-The Global and Military Leadership magnet program first opened for the 2008-2009 school year with grades 6-10, and will grow a grade level each year with its first graduates in June 2011.
 There are entrance requirements for this magnet program.